 Integrate Policy

-Ensuring the physical security plan is in full compliance with all DOW, DOD, and national-level regulatory guidance.
+Ensuring the physical security plan is in full compliance with all DoW/DoD, and national-level regulatory guidance.

 Responsibility